Middlesbrough: Sport

-Football and rugby union
+Football and Rugby Union

-Middlesbrough FC is a Championship football team, owned by local haulage entrepreneur Steve Gibson and managed by Michael Carrick.
+Middlesbrough FC is a Championship football team, owned by local haulage entrepreneur Steve Gibson and managed by Rob Edwards.
 The 34,000 capacity Riverside Stadium is owned and host to home games by the club since 1995, when they left Ayresome Park.
 Founder members of the Premier League in 1992, Middlesbrough won the Football League Cup in 2004, and were beaten finalists in the 2005-06 UEFA Cup.
 In 1905, they made Britain's first £1,000 transfer when they signed Alf Common from local rivals Sunderland.
 Middlesbrough Ironopolis FC was briefly based in the town during the late 19th century, it later dissolved.
-They have players such as Riley McGree, Marcus Forss and Chuba Akpom.
+These days, Middlesbrough have players such as Darragh Lenihan, Hayden Hackney and Sonny Finch.

 Middlesbrough RUFC, founded in 1872 having have played their home games at Acklam Park since 1929, and Acklam RUFC are in Durham/ Northumberland Division One.
 Both are members of Yorkshire Rugby Football Union.